U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks - NewsBreak

 — Laura Olson contributed to this report.

-The post U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks appeared first on Iowa Capital Dispatch .
+The post U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks appeared first on Colorado Newsline .